jingwora/C-Tutorial/README.md

 ### Error Handling

 - errno is a global variable that holds the last returned error code.
+- error return is normally NULL or -1.

 | Function   | Description                                         |
 | ---------- | --------------------------------------------------- |